SergioGranSol/digidex/README.md

 - <a target="_blank" href="https://digimon.fandom.com/wiki/Digimon_Wiki">Digimon Wiki</a>
 - <a target="_blank" href="https://www.deviantart.com/vilmondigibits">VilmonDigibits (DeviantArt)</a>

-**Pragrammer**
+**Programmer**

 - <a target="_blank" href="https://github.com/SergioGranSol">SergioGranSol (GitHub)</a>

 <hr>

-## No good??
+## Important

-- If you consider I'm doing bad with found sprites, please let me know to remove them from this page.
+- Please let me know if you I'm doing bad with found sprites to remove them from this page.
+- Don't steal or monetise
-- Dont use sprites without give credits to authors, ask for it before.
+- Don't use sprites without give credits to authors, ask for it before.
+- When used these sprites alway put the links to the content and creators of the images (That's why I let the list of link in this post)
+- No commissions or petitions to add or create certain digimon, I'll update this page in the order I preferer

 <hr>